 I assume that in case of frequency stitching, separate packets are sent and then the result aggregated, hence the term frequency stitching.
 I am not sure if the decision to perform frequency stitching is being made at this layer or above, but the report is at MAC layer.
 Also, the report itself, contains the channel ID in case of frequency stitching.

 Resolution: Accepted

 Notes to Editor:

 Change page 148, line 2 as follows:

-The sensing report may be shared per transmission, or an aggregated report may be sent after the last transmission.
+The sensing report may be sent per transmission, or an aggregated report may be sent after the last transmission.

 CID #585 (Accepted)